zaza0209/GEERL/rebuttal_ac.md

+Dear AC,

-We would like to summarize our detailed responses to the feedback from all three reviewers, categorizing the responses into **Theory**, **Empirical Studies**, and **Methodology**.
-Below is a concise overview of how we addressed the reviewers' concerns in each area:
+For your convenience, we would like to provide a concise summary of our detailed responses to the feedback from all three reviewers:

 ---